Aniketkumarroy/ugv_swarm/README.md

 ```bash
 ros2 launch ugv_swarm launch_multi_bot.launch.py
 ```
-to configure the number of robots, their name and their starting pose you can provide your own custom config file by `robots_config` argument. by default this script uses the `ugv_swarm/config/multi_bot.yaml` file. `verbose` and `gui` are also supported argument.
+to configure the number of robots, their name and their starting pose you can provide your own custom config file by `robots_config` argument. by default this script uses the `ugv_swarm/config/multi_bot.yaml` file. `verbose` and `gui` are also supported arguments.

-To launch slam first launch robot in gazebo
+To perform slam first, launch robot in gazebo
 ```bash
 ros2 launch ugv_swarm launch_one_bot.launch.py world:=src/aws-robomaker-small-warehouse-world/worlds/no_roof_small_warehouse/no_roof_small_warehouse.world
 ```